Find the ideal tumble dryer for you

-When you are about to invest in a new tumble dryer that best suits both your lifestyle and needs, there is a lot of factors to consider.
+When you are about to invest in a new tumble dryer that best suits both your lifestyle and needs, there are many factors to consider.
 The location and space available, the different types of fabrics you care for, ironing habits and how many loads you run a week all influence which tumble dryer you should select.
 Follow our simple buying guide that will help you find the right dryer for you.

 SPACE & LOCATION

-Whether you go for a free standing tumble dryer, or one that's built-in behind a cabinet to fit in with your kitchen theme, you need to make sure that the appliance will fit.
+Whether you opt for a free standing tumble dryer, or one that's built-in behind a cabinet to fit in with your kitchen theme, you need to make sure that the appliance will fit.

 How much space do you have?